 Throw a spontaneous dance party.
 Put on your favorite dance jams, turn the music way up, and then spend the afternoon bouncing around the living room with the kids.
 It doesn’t even matter if you’re a terrible dancer.
 In our house, we actually have contests to see who can dance the worst.
 I think I win every time.

 Learn origami.
-My teenage stepson has challenged himself to fold 1,000 paper cranes by the end of 2013.
+My teenage stepson has challenged himself to fold 1,000 paper cranes by the end of this year.
 The result is a room filled with cranes of various colors and sizes.
 Teach your child the art of paper folding, and watch as they spend the afternoon creating all sorts of tiny masterpieces.

 Teach them to bake.
 Forget the diet for one afternoon and spend it making cupcakes!
 Or dig into the recipe books and bake bread from scratch.
 There’s an art to baking that should be passed down to our kids, and what better time to teach them than the dog days of summer?
 Of course, it’s best to bake in the morning before the day heats up too much.